ozanuslan/krypto-api/README.md

 ### Introduction
 Krypto-Api is a cryptocurrency data tracking api that utilizes NodeJS runtime and Express framework.
 Below you can see how you can see the endpoints of the server.
 \
-Live build of this project can be accessed on: http://krypto-api.herokuapp.com (Heroku puts apps on sleep if not used for a while, your first get reqest may take a while to get a response.)
+Live build of this project can be accessed on: http://krypto-api.herokuapp.com (Heroku puts apps on sleep if not used for a while, your first get request may take a while to get a response.)

 ### Front End Implementation
 Here you can see a front-end project utilizing Krypto-Api: https://krypto-project.herokuapp.com (Same sleep goes for this app too, please try a couple of times to wake up the app.)